aaronu7/csvplus-read-write/README.md

 This module was designed as a component for a larger ETL system in which control over various extract sources is limited and changes/errors are constant; it is currently being used in a production ETL system to help verify the integrity of input data through a web-service API.

+Where this fits in the ETL (EXTRACT / scrub / clean&reduce / TRANSFORM / LOAD):

+	This is a pre-processing algorithm which runs when loading the "raw unverified" csv extract data into the clean&reduce algorithm.
+The purpose of this is to detect any unexpected or problematic data early on in the process.
+Any problematic data is removed and isolated in a seperate error table which can be analysed at a later point in the ETL.

+Key Features:
+- DataType retention: an optional DataType line under the column header is available for Load/Save operations.
+- Issue detection: too many fields, too few fields, bad datatypes and formats, unexpected/missing columns.
+- Issue isolation: any datalines with a detect issue are seperated from the data and isolated in an error table.

 Project Notes:
 - Developed in VS2015 using the nunit package for unit testing.